seanwirkus/Animal-Crossing-CE/docs/CUTSCENES_AND_LOADING_GUIDE.md

 ---

-## Dialogue Handling (No DialogueGUI Required)
+## Dialogue Handling (NookPhone)

-`OnboardingFlow` now renders its own lightweight dialogue overlay.
+`OnboardingFlow` now routes onboarding dialogue through the NookPhone UI (with a lightweight overlay fallback if the phone isn't ready).
 You only need to call:

 ```lua
 OnboardingFlow.start()